Article list Design pattern

 Listing related articles

-Especially on news sites articles about a subject does not come alone.
-News is published in fragments as they come in.
-To accommodate for this, many news sites not only displays the main article on the front page, but also lists related article to the subject in the near vicinity (most often below).
+On news sites, there are often many articles about a single subject.
+News is published in fragments as it comes in.
+To accommodate for this, many news sites not only display the main article on the front page, but also list related article to the subject in the near vicinity (most often below).

-There are many aspects of a story which each turn different people on.
-If the main story will not catch the attention of a specific reader, then the chances that one of the prior articles about the same subject are good.
+There are many aspects of a story which different people find interesting.
+If the main story will not catch the attention of a specific reader, there is a good chance another article on the same subject will.

 Also, the list of articles on the same subject works as a great starting point for exploring the full story, and thus provides a good opportunity to increase the pages per visit.